jrdhowell/key_challenge/README.md

 num_required is the number of locks.
 Keys (up to 10, labeled 0-9) must be distributed to volunteers in a manner such that any subset of the volunteers equaling the number of locks (num_required) will together have a complete set of keys.
 In other words, if there are 4 locks, and there are 4 volunteers, each volunteer will be required and each volunteer will have to have a unique key.
-More than one volunteer may have the same key, but must use the least amount of type of keys and keys per type as possible.
+More than one volunteer may have the same key, but must use the least amount of type of keys and keys per volunteer as possible.

 <br/>